An aversion to food can be challenging to parent in the home. Find out about ARFID in children and whether you have a child with extreme picky eating.

 In my own practice, I have seen a multitude of reasons for ARFID, from enlarged tonsils and adenoids inhibiting eating to sensitivities around the sensory components of food (flavor, texture, appearance, odor, etc) and even dysfunctional parenting.

-How Food Parenting and a Picky Eating Disorder Interact
+How Food Parenting and Restrictive Eating Disorder Interact

 Having a picky eater in the home is challenging enough, but add in years of food refusal and negotiations, and it’s easy to see the role of short-order cook evolve.